binnes/Node-RED-container-prod/Node-REDsourceControl/README.md

 ### Step 3.
 Using Source control in Node-RED

+The git integration built into the projects feature of Node-RED will allow you to clone an existing git repository or create a new repository from within the Node-RED editor.
+You will also find a new **Projects** entry in the main menu, where you can change the current project, create a new project or look at the current project settings.
+Node-RED stores projects files in a directory called **projects** in your Node-RED user directory, this defaults to **.node-red/projects** in your home directory on your operating system.
+Each projects is stored in its own directory within the projects directory.

+For this tutorial the Node-RED user directory is the NRdata directory you created in the previous step, so you will find project directories in **NRdata/projects**.

 1. Open a browser to access your local Node-RED runtime on [http://localhost:1880](http://localhost:1880) and you should see the Projects wizard, as projects are enabled and no projects exist yet:
   ![project wizard](image/projectWizard.png)
 2. Select the Clone Repository.